The Private Competition Enforcement Review: Belgium

 Alternative dispute mechanisms are available in Belgium for private damages actions.
 These mechanisms are not legal proceedings.
-Arbitration procedures are conventional in nature,89 and an arbitration agreement must determine the modalities thereof.
+Arbitration procedures are conventional in nature,98 and an arbitration agreement must determine the modalities thereof.

 Article I.22.18 CEL defines consensual dispute resolution as any mechanism enabling parties to reach the out-of-court resolution of a dispute concerning a claim for damages, such as out-of-court settlements (including those where a judge can declare a settlement binding), mediation or arbitration.
 Article I.22.19 CEL defines consensual settlement as an agreement reached through consensual dispute resolution as well as an arbitral award.

 The Implementation Act encourages – as does the Private Damages Directive – to a certain extent the use of consensual dispute resolution processes.
-During a consensual dispute resolution process (excluding arbitration), the limitation period is suspended for the duration of the process.90 When parties opt for consensual dispute resolution concerning a claim covered by an action for damages in which the court has been seized, the proceedings can be suspended by the court for up to two years.91 Finally, the CEL provides for specific effects of consensual settlements on subsequent actions for damages.101
+During a consensual dispute resolution process (excluding arbitration), the limitation period is suspended for the duration of the process.99 When parties opt for consensual dispute resolution concerning a claim covered by an action for damages in which the court has been seized, the proceedings can be suspended by the court for up to two years.100 Finally, the CEL provides for specific effects of consensual settlements on subsequent actions for damages.101

 The interplay between arbitration clauses and private damages actions remains an outstanding issue.
 To date, there is no guiding (Belgian) case law.
 Given the increasing trend for private damages actions and the growing emphasis on alternative dispute resolution, the Belgian courts are expected to provide guidance on this outstanding issue in the near future.

 Various initiatives have been taken in Belgium to bring competition law and arbitration closer together.
-Contacts have been established between DG Competition of the European Commission, CEPANI93 and the Brussels School of Competition.94 These contacts have been externalised into seminars where arbitrators and competition lawyers have the chance to meet and exchange thoughts.
+Contacts have been established between DG Competition of the European Commission, CEPANI102 and the Brussels School of Competition.103 These contacts have been externalised into seminars where arbitrators and competition lawyers have the chance to meet and exchange thoughts.

 Indemnification and contribution

-Following the transposition of the Private Damages Directive into Belgian law, undertakings that are found to have infringed competition law through joint behaviour will be held jointly and severally liable for the harm caused by such wrongdoing.95 In other words, each of the undertakings will be bound to compensate for the harm in full, and the injured party has the right to require full compensation from any of them until he or she has been fully compensated.
+Following the transposition of the Private Damages Directive into Belgian law, undertakings that are found to have infringed competition law through joint behaviour will be held jointly and severally liable for the harm caused by the wrongdoing.104 In other words, each of the undertakings will be bound to compensate for the harm in full and the injured party has the right to require full compensation from any of them until he or she has been fully compensated.

-As stated above, Article XVII.86 CEL provides for two exceptions to the principle of joint and several liability: where the infringer has received full immunity, and for SMEs that fulfil three specific and cumulative conditions.
-For these two categories of infringers, the contribution will be limited to the amount of harm caused to its own direct or indirect customers.96 When a claimant is not able to retrieve full compensation from the other co-infringers, the recipient that received full immunity or an SME may be held liable, so as to ensure that the injured party receives full compensation.97
+As stated above, Article XVII.86 CEL provides for two exceptions to the principle of joint and several liability: where the infringer has received full immunity and for SMEs that fulfil three specific and cumulative conditions.
+For these two categories of infringers, the contribution will be limited to the amount of harm caused to its own direct or indirect customers.105 When a claimant is not able to retrieve full compensation from the other co-infringers, the recipient that received full immunity or an SME may be held liable, so as to ensure that the injured party receives full compensation.106